taverianov/cloudlinux-documentation/docs/solo/installation/README.md

 sh cldeploy -c
 ```

-Now you have converted back and it is the time to install kernel.
+Now you have converted back and it is time to install the kernel.

-To delete CloudLinux kernel, run the following command (change the kernel package name to the one you've been using):
+To delete the CloudLinux kernel, run the following command (change the kernel package name to the one you've been using):

 ```
 rpm -e --nodeps kernel-2.6.32-673.26.1.lve1.4.27.el6.x86_64
 ```

-To install new CentOS or AlmaLinux kernel once you deleted CloudLinux kernel, run the following command:
+To install a new CentOS or AlmaLinux kernel once you deleted the CloudLinux kernel, run the following command:

 ```
 yum install kernel